sezero/quakespasm/README.txt

   o  make SDL_CONFIG=/PATH/TO/SDL-CONFIG for unusual SDL installs

-  Streaming music playback requires "libmad" for MP3, and "libogg", "libvorbis" for OGG files.
+  Streaming music playback requires "libmad" or "libmpg123" for MP3, and "libogg" and "libvorbis" for OGG files.

   HOME directory support can be enabled via the Misc/homedir_0.patch